 Running up the worlds (formerly) steepest street

-On the 15th of July 2019, Ffordd Pen Llech became the Guiness world record holder for the steepest steet in the world at 37.5%.
+On the 15th of July 2019, Ffordd Pen Llech became the Guinness world record holder for the steepest street in the world at 37.5%.
 The road is fairly infamous amongst cyclists as a hill climb (although it's actually a 1 way road - downhill).
 It starts behind the train station in the beautiful Welsh coastal town of Harlech, rises steeply up around the cliff the castle perches upon, along a narrow twisting road, until you arrive at a gift shop behind the castle! - Photos do it no justice.

-Sadly, it lost the accolade in in April 2020 back to Baldwin street, Dunedin, NZ, but it's still just as steep!
+Sadly, it lost the accolade in April 2020 back to Baldwin street, Dunedin, NZ, but it's still just as steep!

 Since I love the strange and ludicrous stats and achievements, that has meant that it has been on my list for a while.
 My original plan to run it was postponed due to Covid and lockdowns but during the summer, when we were allowed out, I managed to have a go on a hot and sunny afternoon!